wzyabcas/InterAct/README.md

 ## General Description

-We introduce InterAct, a comprehensive large-scale 3D human-object interaction (HOI) benchmark enhanced with detailed text annotations.
-Originally comprising 21.81 hours of HOI data from diverse sources, the dataset is meticulously refined by correcting contact artifacts and augmented with varied motion patterns to extend the total duration to approximately 30 hours.
+We introduce InterAct, a comprehensive large-scale 3D human-object interaction (HOI) dataset, originally comprising 21.81 hours of HOI data consolidated from diverse sources, the dataset is meticulously refined by correcting contact artifacts and augmented with varied motion patterns to extend the total duration to approximately 30 hours.
 It includes 34.1K sequence-level detailed text descriptions.

 ## Dataset Download